Go4miii/DISC-FinLLMa/README-en.md

 </div>

 DISC-FinLLM is a large model in the financial field specifically designed to provide users with professional, intelligent, and comprehensive **financial consulting services** in financial scenarios.
-It is developed by [Fudan University Data Intelligence and Social Computing Laboratory (Fudan-DISC)](http://fudan-disc.com) developed and open source.
+It is developed and open sourced by [Fudan University Data Intelligence and Social Computing Laboratory (Fudan-DISC)](http://fudan-disc.com).

 We will open source the following resources in this project:
 * [DISC-FinLLM-SFT training data samples](./data)